Colonization & Colony Management¶

 1. Traditional colonization¶

-Requires: - 10,000 colonists in cargo (1 cargo space each). - 10,000 credits investment. - An uncolonized planet you can land on.
+Requires: - 10,000 pioneers in cargo (1 cargo space each, riding in cryosleep transit pods). - 10,000 credits investment (the founding-grant fee paid to the destination claim). - An uncolonized planet you can land on.

 Result: Outpost (Phase 1, citadel level 1) with 100–1,000 starting population.